Russell Brice: Career

 Brice first went to Everest in 1974 as part of Edmund Hillary's Himalayan Trust.
 His first attempt to climb the mountain was in 1981.
 In 1988, Brice and Harry Taylor were the first climbers to successfully climb The Three Pinnacles on Everest's Northeast Ridge.
 Brice reached the summit of Everest on 29 May 1997 and again on 25 May 1998.

 He is best known for leading the 2006, 2007, and 2009 expeditions on Everest which were filmed by the Discovery Channel for three seasons of a series titled Everest: Beyond the Limit.
 The series touts Brice's experience, weather savvy, and professionalism compared to other groups on the mountain.
 Following the first season, Brice became part of a controversy over the death of climber David Sharp, who was found in a weakened state high on the mountain by Brice's climbers; footage of Sharp was filmed, but he was deemed impossible to save and left to die.
 In the series, Brice estimates that 80% of his "mates" have died during his climbing career.

 In 2012, Brice's clients each paid his company €43,000 to climb Mount Everest.
 Due to his concerns about dangerous conditions, Brice pulled all of his guides, clients, and Sherpas off Mount Everest, and his company's reputation was damaged due to perceptions that he was overreacting.
 During the 2013 season, Brice was involved in brokering an agreement between Sherpas and Western climbers after disputes broke out on the mountain.

 Brice also used to own Chamonix Experience, based in Chamonix in the French Alps, and Mountain Experience, based in Nepal.

 Films

 Brice's expertise has been used for a number of filming projects in the Himalaya, including as location manager for the film The Wildest Dream (2010), the story of George Mallory and the expedition to locate his body which was discovered by Conrad Anker.

-Brice's expertise has also been used for filming logistics for the series Planet Earth and the film Touching the Void (2003).

 Brice is a central figure in the documentary Sherpa (2015), which recounts events surrounding the 2014 Mount Everest ice avalanche.